Skip to content

 • Technology: all the systems and applications your department relies on to do your work, including expectations about how quickly your department will need to restore those systems and any lost data.

-Recovery strategies are the actions you take when a key business process or resource is impacted by a disruptive incident.
+Recovery strategies are the actions you take when a key function or resource is impacted by a disruptive incident.
 Strategies include immediate actions and general guidelines about what to do (not the specifics of how).
 Developing strategies can require more intensive work in the continuity planning process.